hinonono/spaciiing/spaciiing/README.md

 This plugin template uses Typescript and NPM, two standard tools in creating JavaScript applications.

-First, download Node.js which comes with NPM.
+First, donpwnload Node.js which comes with NPM.
 This will allow you to install TypeScript and other libraries.
 You can find the download link here:

   https://nodejs.org/en/download/